Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Continuous measurement with locally optimal feedback

 from which we see that $A_1$ can be identified with a proportional feedback term, while the second term - dependent on $A_1, A_2$, and the state at time $t$ - can be identified with an additional time dependent effective Hamiltonian drive.

-Inserting the form of $\theta^*$ into equation \eqref{eqn: conditioned_state} and expanding it to second order in dW yields the following SME for evolution under the locally optimal control:
+These two terms motivate the designation of ``PaQS".